anmolsahoo25/covid19-dtrack/README.md

 * The front-end mobile app stores necessary information for all users locally, such as
+  + Bluetooth devices seen
+  + Wifi routers seen
-  + 1.1 -
+  + GPS history
 * Once a person is diagnosed, a certified authority uploads the information to a central database for others to download
 * The other users regularly update this database and cross-verify if they have been in the vicinity of the suspected cases

 The app does not collect or publish any personally identifiable information for normal users.
-Upon diagnosis of a person, we push the
+Upon diagnosis of a person, we push all the devices seen by the diagnosed person, for other users to verify.
+Even with this information, it should be difficult to identify the user, without significant effort.

+Advanced features
+---
+Here are some key-points, that we are considering to further enhance the features of this app -
+1. End-to-end encryption - Data is end-to-end encrypted to ensure that malicious parties can't decipher the data even if compromised
+2. Differential privacy - Add random noise to aggregate stats to throw off identification efforts
+3. Revocation policies - Use keys supplied by diagnosed people to lock their data and revoke permissions if they choose so